AshleyBee17/PetShop/README.md

 A step by step series of examples that tell you how to get a development environment running

 #### Step 1: Installing Visual Studio
-Install Visual Studio like you would for any other IDE and with your preferred settings at https://visualstudio.microsoft.com
+Install Visual Studio like you would for any other IDE and with your preferred settings [here](https://visualstudio.microsoft.com)

 #### Step 2: Installing Pgadmin 4
 Download and install the latest version Pgadmin from [here](https://www.pgadmin.org)